 "Carey's poems are firmly rooted in the American landscape of the city...[his poetry] is specific, clear and unflinching, his humor sardonic..."

 "[He celebrates] the ride of life, real life - and it's twin real death - with wit, precision and with a brave and unmistakably tremendous heart."

-A new book of poetry Jesus Was a Homeboy (also from Cavankerry Press) is due out in September 2016.
+A new book of poetry Jesus Was a Homeboy (also from Cavankerry Press)

 "The poet shows us there is strength and fear in vulnerability, and he shows this to us in the subtle unpretentious sharing of everyday imagery.
 In this there is a power, a certain power that requires the poet to suspend beleif in the same.
 Carey has given us a book that is wise and more profoundly so because the one power he subscribes to is the child's heart"

 Afaa Michael Weaver

 Kevin is also a basketball coach in Beverly, Mass and a part-time filmaker.
 A recent documentary project called All That Lies Between Us (2014) is about New Jersey poet Maria Mazziotti Gillan.
 See movie trailer: https://www.youtube.com/watch?v=oaFUVTEC9JU